astridx/meinblog/sik/r/tips-to-learn-react-redux/index.md

 ---
-title: "Tips to learn React + Redux in 2019"
+title: 'Tips to learn React + Redux in 2019'
-description: "An extensive guide of tips, tricks and resources to learn React.js and Redux in 2018.
+description: 'An extensive guide of tips, tricks and resources to learn React.js and Redux in 2018.
 The tutorial covers various topics in React, JavaScript ES6 and Redux to give you a great start in those topics.
-In addition, you will find courses for React and Redux to learn more about those topics in depth ..."
+In addition, you will find courses for React and Redux to learn more about those topics in depth ...'
-date: "2018-01-09T13:50:46+02:00"
+date: '2018-01-09T13:50:46+02:00'
-categories: ["React", "Redux"]
+categories: ['React', 'Redux']
-keywords: ["learn react redux 2018", "learn react 2018", "learn redux 2018", "react book", "reactjs book"]
+keywords:
+  [
+    'learn react redux 2018',
+    'learn react 2018',
+    'learn redux 2018',
+    'react book',
+    'reactjs book',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />